allenhouchins/applocker-fleet-converter/README.md

-# AppLocker to Fleet CSP Converter
+# AppLocker to Fleet configuration profile converter

 A web-based tool that converts AppLocker XML policy exports into Fleet-compatible MDM (Mobile Device Management) format for easy deployment.